 Disclosure Amount Units

-Direct econo omic value generated (revenue) 1,254,211,373 PhP
+Direct economic value generated (revenue) 1,400,764,297 PhP

-Direct econo omic value distributed:
+Direct econ omic value distributed:

 a.
-Operating Costs 73,052,469 PhP
+Operating Costs 79,739,101 PhP

 b.
-Employee wages 40,767,585 PhP
+Employee wages 41,708,447 PhP

-C. Payments to suppliers, other operating costs 838,408,731 PhP
+C. Payments to suppliers, other operating costs 952,954,024 PhP

 d.
 Dividends given to stockholders and interest payments to loan providers.
-102,545,733 PhP
+96,902,793 PhP

 e.
-Taxes given to government 11,572,096 PhP
+Taxes given to government 10,687,618 PhP

 f.
-Investments to community (e.g. donations, CSR) 316,583 PhP
+Investments to community (e.g. donations, CSR) 406,000 PhP

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which Stakeholders are affected?
-Management Approach Group's net income for the year ended December 31, 2021 has significant increase which is mainly due to profitable outcome of power operations, fair market value gain on real properties and lesser finance costs.
-However, the COVID-19 pandemic has materially affected the Group's rental and technical revenues since some of the clients' businesses were temporarily closed.
-Stockholders and Employees Management explored alternate options to utilize the Company's assets.
-The Company inevitably had to downsize its workforce to minimize losses arising from lost rental revenues and technical services fees.
-Management had to extend concessions to lessees.
+Management Approach Group's net income for the year ended December 31, 2022 has significant decrease which is mainly due to lesser fair market value gain on real properties.
+Stockholders and Employees Management set to have its investment properties appraised by 2023.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach Climate Shareholders, Employees, and Government The Company monitors weather forecasts and patterns as climate conditions such as El Nino adversely affect power generation of OPI's hydroelectric power plant.
 Extreme weather conditions such as typhoon may damage power plant infrastructure and equipment.
 Annual maintenance is done in order to ensure that the power plants are secure and can withstand the usual typhoons.
 COVID 19 pandemic Shareholders and Employees Social distancing and contact tracing became standard health protocols.
 Management had to implement work from home arrangements to limit the workforce reporting for physical work.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach New service areas for water utility and New service contracts for power generation Shareholders, Employees, Government and the Public Management is constantly conducting research and studies potential new service areas and new power sources.
+Management Approach New service areas for water utility and New service contracts for power Shareholders, Employees, Management is constantly